 A Note on Pet Safety

 Golden pothos is toxic to cats and dogs.
-She contains calcium oxalate crystals, which cause oral irritation, drooling, and digestive upset if chewed or ingested.
+It contains calcium oxalate crystals, which cause oral irritation, drooling, and digestive upset if chewed or ingested.
 The American Society for the Prevention of Cruelty to Animals (ASPCA) lists Epipremnum aureum as toxic to both cats and dogs.

 If you have pets, keep pothos out of reach: high shelves, hanging baskets, or rooms your animals don’t access.
 If you want trailing plants that are safe around animals, our guide to cat-safe indoor plants has good alternatives worth considering.